mtitinger/zz_doc/README.md

-# Documentation for the SIS Gateway project
+# Documentation for the SISGateway (Schneider Electric) project

+## Welcome
-This documentation is generated with GitBook.
-Select a chapter to start with !
+This documentation is generated with the gitlab pipeliine for GitBook.
+Select a chapter to start with in the frame on the left.

+If you are new to the project, reading starts with:

+* the 'Yocto build' chapter for practical hints on getting set up
+* the 'Developement Guidelines' for mandatory rules to contribute and release this software

+## Documentation rules

+This documentation is written as part of the developement process : a matching .md file is required for each HLF (high level feature, a.k.a Epics) upon delivery to MG60 (Maturity Grade 60)

+The developement process is described in 'Developement Guidelines'